antonfirsov/docs/2017/08-Aug/dotnet-core2-rtw/dotnet-core2-rtw.md

 * Implements [.NET Standard 2.0](https://github.com/dotnet/announcements/issues/24)
 * 6 new [platforms supported](https://github.com/dotnet/core/blob/master/release-notes/2.0/2.0-supported-os.md), including Debian Stretch, SUSE Linux Enterprise Server 12 SP2, and macOS High Sierra.
-* Red Hat will be providing a distribution of .NET Core 2.0 on RHEL very soon.
+* Red Hat provides full support for .NET Core on RHEL and will be providing a distribution of .NET Core 2.0 very soon.
 We’re excited to see our partners like Red Hat follow our release so quickly.
 For more information head to www.RedHatLoves.NET.

 ### SDK